The HTML Intro Course contains 5 Code Avengers' online

 They have to be correct in spelling (for the CSS, in American English (Color not colour)) and correct in punctuation, (for example, all brackets and quote marks have partner).

-Most of the tags are easy to remember, some are full words like <strong>, some are abbreviations like image, <img>, or emphasize, <em>.
+Most of the tags are easy to remember, some are full words like <strong>

 A few might look strange but you will learn them as we go.
 Good Luck.